Law Society Pro Bono Services (LSPBS) offers attachments that run for a period of 2 weeks.

 - Summarize the legal issues faced by CLC applicants and assist in the preparation of the CLC case list/synopsis;

-- Provide general administrative support for the Pro Bono Services Office;
+- Provide general administrative support for the Law Society Pro Bono Services (LSPBS);

 - Sit in and take notes for lawyers giving advice at the legal clinics; and